ZeroGodForce/instajam-api/README.md

 DB_DATABASE=/absolute/path/to/instajam-api/database/database.sqlite
 ```

-Next run:
+Back in the root directory, set up Laravel's security key:

 ```sh
 php artisan key:generate
 ```

-to ensure the Laravel security key is set.
+**NOTE: Some steps may differ from here on in if you are not using Herd or Valet.**

-NOTE: Some steps may differ from here on in if you are not using Herd or Valet.
+Start the Laravel Herd desktop application (which runs largely in the top bar - it's the big **H** icon).
+In the root directory run:

 ```sh
 herd link # OR valet link if you're using Valet